Because Omni CMS is a decoupled system, you must publish pages, files, and other content for changes to appear on your live website.

 Stop a PublishLink to this section

-There is no way to stop, or undo, a publish once it starts.
+There is no way to stop a publish once it starts.
 If you publish content in error, there are two possible solutions:

 - Revert to the last published version of the file.
 This returns the file to it's previous state.
 Publish the reverted page to your live website.